Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 The imported bank data are displayed in the following columns:

- - *Seq. no*
+ - *Seq. no.*
  This column displays the sequential number.

  - *T* (Take over)
  Click the checkbox in this column to select the payment.

  - *B* (xxx)
- This column displays the open item status.
+ This column displays the payment status.
   - Green
   An incoming payment has been matched with an existing open item.
   - Yellow